 #7.
 You will go out of your way to spend more money on healthy options.

 I cannot stand having to pay more for egg whites or to substitute a side salad for French fries, but I do it because I’m worth it and healthy eating is a priority for me.
-I make my morning coffee, breakfast, lunch and snacks at home and that savings covers the additional cost of eating healthy when dining out.
+I make my morning coffee, breakfast, lunch and snacks at home and that saving cover the additional cost of eating healthy when dining out.

 #8.
 You will get bold about asking friends and family what’s for dinner, suggesting healthier alternatives or bringing your own food.